Edit Content

 Try Squats

 Squats are a great way to build up your glute and core muscles.
 To perform one, stand with feet shoulder with apart.
 Keeping your knees over your feet (don’t let them move past your toes), lower your bottom down as if you are sitting in a chair, being careful not to lean too far forward.
-Raise back up to starting position.
+Raise back up to the starting position.
 Aim for 10 reps per day.
 (Note, if these feel too difficult for you, try wall squats, which use the same movement, but are performed with your back to the wall for extra support.)

 Kegel

-When done correctly, kegels can do wonders for helping women with incontinence.
+When done correctly, Kegels can do wonders for helping women with incontinence.
 They help strengthen the muscles that prevent bladder leakage and also help to avoid or reduce the symptoms of pelvic organ prolapse.
-Remember that when performing a kegal, learning how to relax the pelvic floor is just as important as learning how to tighten it.
-In some cases, women have pelvic floors that are too tight and cannot relax, and if this is the case, kegels can end up aggravating your condition.
+Remember that when performing a Kegal, learning how to relax the pelvic floor is just as important as learning how to tighten it.
+In some cases, women have pelvic floors that are too tight and cannot relax, and if this is the case, Kegels can end up aggravating your condition.
 If you’re concerned about your pelvic floor, or just can’t get the hang of how to do a kegel, visit a pelvic floor physical therapist for help.

 Comments